-One thing so many people complain about within their home is their lack of storage.
+One thing so many people complain about within their homes is their lack of storage.
 There are ways to get more storage out of places you never even thought to look, especially bedroom storage.
 Closets are one place that you may think you are getting all the storage space out of, but you might be wasting prime space.
 Consider placing a dresser below where you hang your clothes to get more storage without losing any floor space.
-Under the bed offers great storage in a space you cannot really use.
-Knowing your mattress dimensions will help you choose under the bed storage containers which are great for storing out of season clothing.
+Under the bed offers great storage in a space you cannot use.
+Knowing your mattress dimensions will help you choose under the bed storage containers which are great for storing out-of-season clothing.

 Tip #6: Don’t Be Afraid To Shop Around Both Online And In-Store

 When it comes to your home, don’t be afraid to shop around both online and in-store.
 Check out more options than just one store or one website.
 Compare prices, sizes of various pieces of furniture, and how different pieces will work together in the space you have.
 Don’t be ruled by picking the first thing you fall in love with.
 Make sure it fits into your space first.

 Tip #7: More Than One Opinion Can Be Helpful

 When you do your shopping, taking someone with you can usually be helpful.
 They may see other options for furniture, wall art, or even furniture placement.
 This can help you find the perfect items for your home that you might have passed up or even overlooked without your shopping partner.
 No matter what you do when it comes to designing the rooms in your home, make sure to have fun with it, but also to pick quality pieces that will last.